MartijnWallage/42_minishell/README.md

 - LEXER: a lexer could be a combination of a TOKENIZER, which splits the input into seperate words or tokens, and a - what shall we call it? - TYPER, which assigns a type to each token.
 So far, however, we found that we only really need a TOKENIZER.
 It returns a char **.
 - PARSER: takes the char ** that it gets from the TOKENIZER and creates a linked list, with all the information necessary for the EXECUTOR to do its work.
 	- Splits the line up into groups that form a simple command, separated by pipes |.
 	- Pre-processes redirection: everything except the redirection itself.
-So the file is opened, but STDIN is not yet redirected to the fileno.
+So the file is OPEN_SUBSHELLed, but STDIN is not yet redirected to the fileno.
 	- If we do the bonus part, we will also need to handle parentheses and logical operators.
 Not sure yet if we will.
 - EXPANDER:
 	- expands variables